dyne/slangroom-exec/README.md

 ### 🧩 Usage

-As said before `slexfe` can take in input up to 6 files and they should be iondicate with the right flag:
+As said before `slexfe` can take in input up to 6 files and they should be iondicated with the right flag:

 ```
--c or --conf                for conf
+-c  for conf
--s or --slangroom-contract  for slangroom-contract
+-s  for slangroom-contract
--d or --data                for data
+-d  for data
--k or --keys                for keys
+-k  for keys
--e or --extra               for extra
+-e  for extra
--x or --context             for context
+-x  for context
 ```

 If all the files have the same name and they follow the slangroom name contention, that is: